Physical Therapy For Patellofemoral Pain

 Cross training involves the incorporation of multiple activities in an exercise routine.

-It’s particularly helpful for athletes and other activities individuals strengthen a variety of muscles.
+It’s particularly helpful for athletes and other activities that help individuals strengthen a variety of muscles.

 For people experiencing patellofemoral pain, cross training is an excellent way to encourage activity until recovered enough to return to their regular physical activities.